filecoin-project/specs/mining.md

 When receiving blocks from the network (via [block propagation](data-propogation.md)), you must do the following:

 1. Check their validity (see [below](#block-validation)).
-2. Assemble a `Tipset` with all valid blocks with common parents.
+2. Assemble a TipSet with all valid blocks with common parents.

-You may sometimes receive blocks belonging to different `Tipsets` (i.e. whose parents are not the same).
-In that case, you must choose which tipset to mine on.
+You may sometimes receive blocks belonging to different TipSets (i.e. whose parents are not the same).
+In that case, you must choose which TipSet to mine on.

 Chain selection is a crucial component of how the Filecoin blockchain works.
 Every chain has an associated weight accounting for the number of blocks mined on it and the power (storage) they track.
 It is always preferable to mine atop a heavier `TipSet` rather than a lighter one.
 While you may be foregoing block rewards earned in the past, this lighter chain is likely to be abandoned by other miners forfeiting any block reward earned.
 For more on this, see [chain selection](./expected-consensus.md#chain-selection) in the Expected Consensus spec.